digitsu/frobots_backend/docs/create-frobots-api.md

 ## player leaderboard stats

-This is shape of data of frobot leaderboard stats:
+This is shape of data of player leaderboard stats:

 [{username: "bob", //string